Home > art history

 The world of art print publishing is a fascinating blend of creativity and commerce, where artistic vision meets market forces in an eternal dance of supply and demand.
 From humble beginnings with woodcuts and engravings to today’s digital revolution, the print market has weathered countless storms whilst continuously reinventing itself.
 Understanding this complex landscape requires … Continued

-Johannes Gutenberg & The Printing Press
+The Printing Press Of Johannes Gutenberg

 Johannes Gutenberg’s invention of the printing press emerged from a unique convergence of his background, professional expertise, and the social circumstances of 15th-century Mainz.
 Born around 1400 into a patrician family involved in the cloth trade and ecclesiastical mint, Gutenberg possessed both the social connections and financial resources necessary for such an ambitious undertaking.
 His … Continued